LingFeng-bbben/RC522-cardio/README.md

 This work is based on zyp's cardio.
 HID layer code is based on Matthew Heironimus' <Joystick.h> library.

+Make sure to use a proper card so your important card id will not be exposed to any network services.

 # Supported devices